astronomer/docs/astro/deployments-as-code.md

 - The `name` field must include a unique name for the Deployment in the Workspace.

 - The `name` field is the only required field in a Deployment template file for Astro Hosted.
-You must also specify the `cluster_name` field on Astro Hybrid.
+For Astro Hybrid, you must also specify the `cluster_name`.
 The Astro CLI will use default values for any other unspecified fields.
 These default values are the same default values when you create a Deployment in the Cloud UI.

 - When you create worker queues, each worker queue must include a `name` and `worker_type`.
 The Astro CLI will use default values for any other unspecified fields.